mlcampbe/teawallpaper/README.md

 Take a look at the live geopattern generator at http://btmills.github.io/geopattern to get started with some ideas.

 # Screenshot
-It is hard to build a screenshot as the background changes over time.
-The below screenshot shows the color as a complete 24-hour cycle from 6am to 6am.
+The below gif shows the color as a complete 24-hour cycle from 6am to 6am.
 When loaded the progression between colors is updated every 10 minutes so that the transition between 2 images is hardly noticable other than the color will gradually change.
 ![Screenshot](/teawallpaper.gif?raw=true)